 If you’ve met jurisdictional requirements by living in Nebraska for at least one year, you may be ready to file for divorce.
 Make two copies of all documents and hold onto the original.
 Eventually you will give the original to the court, one copy to the defendant, and keep the last one for yourself.
 See Neb.
 Rev. Stat. § 42-349 (2019).

-Once you have paid the fee (or had it waived) and presented the correct, complete forms, the clerk will create a divorce file and assign it a case number that will go on all future documents.
-Serve your spouse as soon as possible after leaving.
+Once you've paid the fee (or had it waived) and presented the correct, complete forms, the clerk will create a divorce file and assign it a case number that will go on all future documents.
+Serve your spouse as soon as possible after filing your case.
 If you don't serve your spouse within six months of filing the complaint, your divorce case will be automatically dismissed.

 If you're the plaintiff, special service rules apply.
 You have two basic options:

-Different rules may apply if you are trying to serve someone who is very hard to locate, such a spouse who is in the military, out-of-state, in jail, or simply trying to avoid you.
+Different rules may apply if you're trying to serve someone who is very hard to locate, such a spouse who is in the military, out-of-state, in jail, or simply trying to avoid you.
 Check with your clerk of court for more information in these unusual situations.

 See our page on Nebraska Divorce and Family Laws for information on the divorce process and related legal issues.

 Legal Aid of Nebraska is a nonprofit that serves low-income Nebraska residents with legal problems.
-Their extensive website contains a "Represent Yourself!" section with information geared to self-represented individuals, including a legal dictionary and a family law section that contains a divorce handbook and an FAQ about Nebraska divorce, among other things.
-You can apply for legal representation online or by calling 402-348-1069.
+Their extensive website contains a “Self Help Resources” section for couples trying to complete a divorce without an attorney.
+You can apply for Legal Aid representation online or by calling 402-348-1069.
 See also Neb.
 Rev. Stat. § 42-364 (2019).